-Miami-Dade’s unsafe structure’s board frustrated by delays
+Miami-Dade’s unsafe structures board frustrated by delays

-MIAMI (AP) — Miami-Dade County’s Unsafe Structure’s Board is under pressure to speed up the process for reviewing problematic structures following the collapse of the Champlain Towers South a month ago.
+MIAMI (AP) — Miami-Dade County’s Unsafe Structures Board is under pressure to speed up the process for reviewing problematic structures following the collapse of the Champlain Towers South a month ago.

 Before the tower collapsed June 24, the county board already had a backlog of 1,000 unsafe-structure cases, the Miami Herald reported.